-07.03.02 Cooperating College Contracts - New as of November 14, 2006
+07.03.03 Cooperating College Contracts

 The Board recognizes that at times College accounts will be used as short-term depositories for various consortium-like activities (Activities), such as conference sponsorship, which are ultimately funded by third parties.
-The Board authorizes the College President or designee to sign contracts related to these Activities provided that such contacts expressly provide that the College shall not be liable under these contracts, and that performance and payment obligations under such contracts are the responsibility of the third parties providing the funds and services involved.
+The Board authorizes the College President or designee to sign contracts related to these Activities provided that such contacts expressly provide that the College shall not be liable under these contracts and that performance and payment obligations under such contracts are the responsibility of the third parties providing the funds and services involved.